 You'll often see lentils paired with rice, as in the traditional Middle Eastern dish mujaddara (also referred to as mejadra, mudardara and megadarra), a simple yet delicious mixture of lentils, rice and caramelized onions that is a staple in Syrian, Lebanese, Palestinian, Jordanian, North Saudi and Israeli cuisines.

 Lentils are an ancient food, thought to be one of the first crops ever cultivated, and their seeds have been found in sites across the Middle East dating back to 6,000 BC.
 In terms of high-protein plant foods, lentils (at 18 grams per cup, cooked) are surpassed only by soybeans and hemp seeds.
 The same quantity of lentils also provides 37 percent of the Daily Value for iron, which increases energy by transporting oxygen from the lungs to the rest of the body.
 Iron is especially important for pregnant or lactating women.

 Cooking time: Red/yellow lentils, 15-30 minutes; green lentils, 30-45 minutes

 Liquid per cup of legume: 2 cups

 How to cook lentils: Unlike most other dried legumes, lentils do not need to be presoaked prior to cooking.
-Combine in a pot with fresh, cold water for cooking.
+Too cook lentils, combine in a pot with fresh, cold water for cooking.
 Place on stove and bring to a boil in a pot with a lid.
 Once boiling, reduce to a simmer, tilting the lid slightly to allow steam to escape, and leave to cook for 15-45 minutes or more, depending on the variety of lentil and desired consistency.